About Michael Erwin, Stroke Survivor and Founder of BELIEVE – Stroke Recovery Foundation

 When he began rehabilitation, Michael’s right arm and leg were like noodles, his speech was weak and his BP was still occasionally spiking.
 He was sensitive to light and noise.
 He focused on rehabilitation six times a week, three hours a day.
 Towards the end of his hospital stay, he was treated by a BP specialist, Dr. Theodore Shaikewitz, who happened to be on call that day.
 Dr. Shaikewitz changed his BP medication and Michael was able to maintain perfect levels.
 The staff at Duke Regional Hospital, who had supported Michael and pushed him to get stronger each day, started the process of releasing him.

 Since Michael could not yet tackle stairs, he and his wife moved in with his in-laws, who had a ranch-style house with no stairs, for the next seven months.
-He began in-home rehabilitation for eight weeks, focusing on physical therapy (PT), occupational therapy (OT) and speech therapy (ST).
+He began in-home rehabilitation for eight weeks, focusing on physical therapy (PT), occupational therapy (OT) and speech language pathology (SLP).
 Improvements were becoming more visible.
 He still remembers waking up on a Saturday morning and realizing for the first time that he knew all of his antonyms and synonyms from his speech therapy homework.
 He was walking with a hemi-walker and gaining some range of motion in his arm.
 Huge progress!

 With such impressive progress, Michael was cleared for outpatient rehabilitation.
 After having a bad experience with the first facility, his wife found Steps for Recovery, a local rehabilitation facility.
 They soon ran into a common issue – they ran out of insurance coverage for rehabilitation.
 In fact, most stroke survivors have standard insurance policies that typically only cover two months of rehabilitation.
 After that, patients have to find a way to cover their own rehabilitation costs or stop doing rehab, losing valuable recovery time.
 Many people, including Michael, need many more months of rehabilitation to regain functional independence.
 That is the reason this Foundation exists.
 BELIEVE – Stroke Recovery Foundation’s goal is to provide financial support so that stroke and brain injury survivors can continue the rehabilitation they need without worrying about the lack of insurance coverage or having to pay out of pocket costs.